DanHatesNumbers/danhatesnumbers.github.io/_drafts/BootToRoot-Zico2.md

 DOWNLOADED: 4612 - FOUND: 8
 ~~~

-The dbadmin folder immediate caught my attention.
-Browsing to `http://192.168.56.101/dbadmin` provides a listable directory with a PHP script inside called test_db.php, which is a copy of phpLiteAdmin v1.9.3.
+Most of those directories aren't particularly surprising and contained JS library code and resources for the site's styling and functionality.
+But what's that `dbadmin` folder?
+Browsing to `http://192.168.56.101/dbadmin` returns a listable directory with a PHP script inside called test_db.php, which is a copy of phpLiteAdmin v1.9.3.
 A bit of googling showed this to be a PHP interface for adminstering SQLite databases and the version running on this VM was from early 2013.

 ![phpLiteAdmin Login page]({{ site.url}}/assets/Zico2/Zico2PhpLiteAdminLogin.png)